Onemanwolf/How_Session_Minimize_Test_Maintance/How_Session/Test_Minimize_Test_Maintance.md

 Lets take a look at an example and feel free to try it out

-Go to the T
+Go to the `Test_Maintance_DemoCode` project;

-First we create a interface the `IsSatisfied`
+First we create a interface of type T the `IsSatisfied` method with supporting DateTime interface.

 ```C#
 using System;